karlwiberg/purescript-book/text/chapter8.md

 fullName person = person.firstName <> " " <> person.lastName
 ```

-The kind of the type on the left of the function arrow must be `*`, because only types of kind `*` have values.
+The kind of the type on the left of the function arrow must be `Type`, because only types of kind `Type` have values.

 The curly braces are actually syntactic sugar, and the full type as understood by the PureScript compiler is as follows: